The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 citizens’ demands.

-of the Council of Europe should commit to safeguarding and further
+should commit to safeguarding and further strengthening the Convention

-of the European Court of Human Rights’ judgments and decisions on
+of the European Court of Human Rights (the Court) and their primacy

-15.2 further strengthening the execution of judgments by strengthening
+15.2 further reinforcing the execution of judgments by strengthening

 relevant co-operation activities and introducing a procedure for